ericscharff/oberon-compiler/examples/Apple1.md

 FFF0: 12
 ```

-Memory can be set in the same form that the monitor display is.
+Memory can be set in the same form that the monitor display it.
 For example, you
 can set a single location in memory with a colon:

 ```